Regenerative design

 Regenerative design is about designing systems and solutions that work with or mimic the ways that natural ecosystems return energy from less usable forms to more usable forms.
 Regenerative design uses systems thinking and other approaches to create resilient and equitable systems that integrate the needs of society and the well-being of nature.
 Regenerative design is an active topic of discussion in engineering, economics, medicine, landscape design, food systems, and urban design & community development generally.

+In the 1970s, John T. Lyle introduced the term “regenerative design”, arguing that conventional sustainable design approaches would primarily maintain existing conditions rather than repair ecological imbalances created by human development.
+Lyle later elaborated on these ideas in his book Regenerative Design for Sustainable Development (1994), in which he outlined a series of regenerative strategies, including an emphasis on working with natural systems.

 The regenerative design paradigm encourages designers to use systems thinking, applied permaculture design principles, and community development processes to design human and ecological systems.
 The development of regenerative design has been influenced by approaches found in biomimicry, biophilic design, net-positive design, ecological economics, circular economics, as well as social movements such as permaculture, transition and the new economy.
 Regenerative design can also refer to the process of designing systems such as restorative justice, rewilding and regenerative agriculture.
-In other words, regenerative refers to advances in Sustainable design since the 1990s, and the terms sustainable and regenerative are largely used interchangeably.